codedthinking/bantae.com/docs/SPEC_LANDING.md

 ---

+## J. Implementation Notes

+### Form Requirements (Confirmed)
+1. ✅ Name field: Required
+2. ✅ Email field: Required
+3. ✅ GDPR checkbox: Required - "I want to be notified when Bantae or similar apps developed by Coded Thinking OÜ become available"
+4. ✅ API keys stored as secrets (not in repository)

-## J. Open Questions
+### Open Questions

-1. Should we include a name field, or email only?
-2. What should the support email be for error messages?
+1. What should the support email be for error messages?
-3. Should we add any optional form fields?
-4. Do we need cookie consent for GitHub Pages with no tracking?
+2. Do we need cookie consent for GitHub Pages with no tracking?
-5. What's the Coauthors URL we should link to?
+3. What's the Coauthors URL we should link to?
+4. Privacy policy content (placeholder acceptable for v1)